I’m a firm believer that books can help us feel better. This couldn’t be more true than with the fun and lighthearted books in this post.

 Read The Hundred-Year-Old Man for… a laugh-out-loud novel about the incredible (and ridiculous) life of a man who will never be able to live out his last days in a nursing home.

-I adored reading this hilarious book when it was first released.
+I adored reading this hilariously funny book when it was first released.
 Sitting in his room in an old people’s home, Allan Karlsson is waiting for his one-hundredth birthday party to begin.
 And he can’t think of anything worse.

 In his slippers, Allan escapes through the window and sets off on an unlikely journey involving scoundrels, a suitcase full of cash, and incompetent police.
 Also, a lot of stories about Allan’s earlier remarkable life, involving (Forrest Gump-style) some of the landmark moments of the twentieth century.